 O.C.G.A. § 40-6-391.

-PENALTIES FOR DUI CHILD ENDANGERMENT IN GEORGIA
+WHAT ARE THE PENALTIES FOR CHILD ENDANGERMENT DUI IN GEORGIA?

-Some of the possible penalties for a DUI child endangerment charge are below:
+Some of the possible penalties for a child endangerment DUI charge are below:

 (d) A person convicted pursuant to paragraph (1) or (2) of subsection (b) of this Code section shall be punished as follows: